 Ken has represented clients in international arbitrations before nearly all leading institutions, sited at multiple seats, and governed by a wide variety of laws.
 A Russian speaker, he has particular expertise representing clients in disputes involving Russia, East Europe, and the CIS.
 He also has extensive experience representing clients in Asian-related disputes, having spent considerable amounts of time during his career in India and Japan.

 Ken has served as an adjunct professor of law at numerous universities, most recently the University of Pennsylvania law school, and has taught international arbitration advocacy as part of the Foundation for International Advocacy in Arbitration’s advocacy programme.
 He also has written and spoken extensively on international arbitration.

-Ken also has extensive experience representing clients in multinational criminal investigations and corporate internal investigations, in particular clients in the financial services industry.
-He has represented companies and individuals in white-collar matters involving allegations of accounting fraud, bribery and corruption (eg, alleged violations of the Foreign Corrupt Practices Act), money laundering, insider trading and tax fraud made by the US Department of Justice, the US Securities and Exchange Commission, the US Department of the Treasury and various foreign investigative and regulatory agencies.
+Ken also has extensive experience representing clients in cross-border criminal matters involving allegations of accounting fraud, bribery and corruption (eg, alleged violations of the Foreign Corrupt Practices Act), money laundering, insider trading, and tax fraud made by the US Department of Justice, US Securities and Exchange Commission, US Department of the Treasury, and various foreign investigative and regulatory agencies.

-Ken holds a JD from the Yale Law School, an MPhil from Cambridge University, and a BA from Pomona College (valedictorian, summa cum laude).
-He clerked for the Honorable Carolyn King of the US Court of Appeals for the Fifth Circuit and the Honorable Peter J Messitte of the US District Court for the District of Maryland.
+Ken holds a JD from the Yale University law school, an MPhil from the University of Cambridge, and a BA from Pomona College (valedictorian, summa cum laude).
+He clerked for the honourable Carolyn King of the US Court of Appeals for the Fifth Circuit and the honourable Peter J Messitte of the US District Court for the District of Maryland.